stacksmith/cl-with/README.md

 ### CLASS, STRUCT and CFFI object integration

 More importantly, WITH- unifies the syntax for dealing with structs, classes, and foreign CFFI objects, extracting and rebinding slot accessors (automatically or selectively).
+The syntax establishes a clear distinction between existing object, temporary objects and newly-created object that are expected to outlive the statement.
 ```
 (with- (:temp :int p)                                ; like with-foreign-object
        (:temp (:struct gtk:g-point) gpt "P1-")       ; prefixed: p1-x and p1-y